 Review the meeting agenda and let the administrator know about any issue.
-Ensure written minutes record your declaration and absence.
+Ensure written minutes record your declaration of the conflict of interest itself, the reasons for the declaration of the conflict of interest, and when the councillor left and returned to the meeting.
 Know the legislation, your oath of office, and the code of ethics.
 Get advice if you have questions.